-On request, the Tutorial Assistant, Mrs Stephanie Cook, will provide a letter confirming your student status for a bank.
+On request, the Tutorial Assistant, Gemma Turner, will provide a letter confirming your student status for a bank.

 You will be provided with a University/College Card which will be given to you, if available, at the registration day.
 Otherwise it must be collected from the Student Accounts Office or in a few cases, from your department.
 This card must be returned when you have completed your studies and leave College.

 Lost cards must be reported to Student Accounts within 5 days.
 The card gives you access to various areas of the College and University, and can be used in the Dining Hall and Buttery to charge meals and food purchases to your account.
 It also gives you a flat fare on the U buses into town, train station and onto Addenbrooke’s Hospital.
 There is a charge for replacing the card, if lost, is £15.

 All students arriving in College at the start of term must sign the Redit book in the Porters’ Lodge to confirm that they are in residence in the University and the Exeat form when they leave at the end of term.
 Otherwise you may be charged extra rent.

 All UK students seeking a maintenance loan or assistance with fees, must apply to the Student Loans Company (SLC) for each year of their course.
 There is detailed information on how to apply including the deadline for new and ongoing students online: